Gauged Supergravities: Gauging Supergravities

 The first quadratic constraint (\ref{quadratic1}) guarantees that a symplectic matrix $E$ exists which rotates the embedding tensor $\Theta_M{}^\alpha$ to an electric frame in which the \emph{magnetic components} $\Theta^{\hat{\Lambda}\,\alpha}$ vanish.
 The second one (\ref{quadratic2}) is the condition that the gauge algebra close within the global symmetry one $\mathfrak{g}$ and implies that $\Theta$ is a singlet with respect to $G_g$.
+In the maximal theory we will show, by group theoretical arguments, that once the representation constraint is implemented, the locality condition is in fact equivalent to the other quadratic constraint (\ref{quadratic2}).
+This is not the case for $\mathcal{N}<8$ theories where in general the locality and closure conditions (\ref{quadratic1}),(\ref{quadratic2}) should be imposed independently.

 The second part of the gauging procedure, which we are going to discuss in Sect. \ref{thegaugedlag} below, has to do with restoring supersymmetry after minimal couplings have been introduced and the $G_g$-invariant Lagrangian $\Lgaug^{(0)}$ have been constructed.
 As we shall see, the supersymmetric completion of $\Lgaug^{(0)}$ requires no more constraints on $G_g$ (i.e.\ on $\Theta$) than the linear (\ref{linear2}) and quadratic ones (\ref{quadratic1}), (\ref{quadratic2}) discussed above.
 In particular the representation condition on the embedding tensor will be required by the cancelation of the $O(g)$-terms originating from the supersymmetry variations of the minimal couplings (in particular the ones involving the fermion fields) by means of new terms depending on the so-called fermion shift-tensors to be introduced in Sect. \ref{thegaugedlag} below.
 In fact, although we have introduced it here from an analysis of the sole bosonic Lagrangian, in all supergravities the linear constraint is deduced directly from supersymmetry.

 As a final remark let us prove that the locality constraint (\ref{quadratic1}) is independent of the others only in theories featuring scalar isometries with no duality action, namely in which the symplectic duality representation $\Rs_v$ of the isometry algebra $\mathfrak{g}$ is \emph{not faithful}.
 This is the case of the quaternionic isometries in $\N=2$ theories, see Eq.\ (\ref{qisom}) of Sect.\ \ref{sframes}.
 Let us split the generators $t_\alpha$ of $G$ into $t_{\ell}$, which have a non-trivial duality action, and $t_{m}$, which do not: